 4) proposing a panel to a forthcoming SHOT Annual Meeting

-Deadlines for submitting proposals for funded endorsements in 2018 are April 5 and September 15, and should be sent by email directly to each member of the International Small Grants Committee.
+The deadline for submitting proposals for funded endorsements in 2019 is March 15, and should be sent by email directly to each member of the International Small Grants Committee.
 The 2018 Committee members include Mara Mills ([email protected]), Jenny L. Smith ([email protected]), and Honghong Tinn (chair) ([email protected]).
 Applications for non-funded SHOT endorsements will be considered all year round, independent of the specific deadlines.
 To prepare your proposal, please see the guidelines below.

 SOCIETY FOR THE HISTORY OF TECHNOLOGY